wallarm/product-documentation/docs/latest/api-discovery/rogue-api.md

 ## Monitor rogue APIs on hourly basis

-You can upload your specification to perform immediate comparison of its content with endpoints revealed by API Discovery up to the moment.
+You can upload your specification to perform one-time comparison of its content with endpoints revealed by API Discovery up to the moment.
 But two things can change in time:

 * Your actual API inventory (changes will be revealed by API Discovery)
 * Your own specification (new versions can arrive)